stevenwalton/Geant4Tutorials/README.md

-This makes the build with 6 processors, replace 6 with the number of processors you want to use (suggested max being 1 less than the number of threads you have)
+This makes the build with 6 processors, replace 6 with the number of processors you want to use (suggested max being 1 less than the number of threads you have) If you are having problems building I suggest dropping down to one processor and adding `VERBOSE=1`.

 ```# make install```